WTMC - Netherlands Graduate Research School of Science, Technology and Modern Culture

 Registration

-Registration for this event will be possible between April 21 and May 26, 2025.
+Registration for this event is possible until May 26, 2025.

 WTMC PhD candidates can register for free.